Skip to main content

 The code method is more user friendly since the code can be entered on the same device where the user requested the code from.
 This is the preferred method as spam filters and email clients can invalidating verification links.

-Once the verification flow is submitted successfully, the session has the identity.verifiable_addresses[0].verified: true value.
+Once the verification flow is submitted, the session has the identity.verifiable_addresses[0].verified: true value.

 note